awillats/clinc/TASKS.md

   - Grosenick/Deisseroth, Kording

  - [~] write up "tutorial" + latex for different ways of representing a circuit

+ [^FC_measures]: "A systematic framework for functional connectivity measures" includes a broad comparison of performance of Granger causality vs transfer entropy vs other methods. also discusses role of weights, noise
+ [^connect_infer]: "Connectivity inference from neural recording data: Challenges, mathematical bases and research directions"
+ [^ctrl_sys_id]: "A control-theoretic system identification framework and a real-time closed-loop clinical simulation testbed for electrical brain stimulation"

 # theory
 - [ ] relate noise → connection SNR to sensitivity transfer function